paps/api-store/store/Instagram Multi Hashtag Search/Instagram Multi Hashtag Search.md

 Hashtags and locations are differentiated by the presence of a # in front of the word.
 Successively enter either a hashtag beginning with # (example: `#phantombuster`) or a location (example: `New York, New York`).

-You can also enter a Google spreadsheet URL or a CSV containing multiple hashtags or locations as first search term.
+You can also enter a Google spreadsheet URL or a CSV with each line containing multiple hashtags or locations in a single cell, separated by commas (ex: 'New York, #selfie').
+Each line will be treated as a single multi-hashtag search.

 ## 5. Get your Instagram session cookie
 The session cookie you'll need to make this API work is called "`sessionid`",